Wan-sdon-code/System-logic-v21/README.md

 ---

+### ⚠️ Personal Observation
+This is my own research and logic.
+No offense is intended to any individual, path, or organization.
+**Built with the help of Gemini.**

+---

 ### 🇸🇬 The "Singapore Simple" Summary
 Life isn't about being lucky or unlucky (**heng or suay**).
 It is a structured system built to level up your heart and find the "Admin."